-Replacement of the bridge will enhance the connectivity of rural communities living along the Ramu Highway as well as improving road safety by the provision of a double lane bridge with a separate footpath.
-The new bridges will be constructed alongside the existing bridge which will provide access during construction.
+2. Replacement of the bridges will enhance the connectivity of rural communities living along the Sepik Highway as well as improving road safety by the provision of a double lane bridge with pedestrian access.
+The new bridges will either be constructed on the existing alignment where a temporary access road will be needed to route traffic around the construction site, or the bridge will be constructed alongside the existing bridge where the existing bridge will continue to provide access during construction.
 New bridge foundations will be required and fill will need to be brought in to raise and extend the road pavement on either side of the bridge to extend the road to a double lane.

-The IEE that has been prepared is compliant with the ADB Safeguard Policy Statement.
+3. The IEE that has been prepared is compliant with the ADB Safeguard Policy Statement 2009.
 Bridge replacement is not a prescribed activity under the PNG Environmental (Prescribed Activities) Regulation 2002 and accordingly the IEE will be reviewed by the DoW Environmental Management Branch to meet their Code of Practice.
 A copy of the IEE will be forwarded to DEC for their information.

-The IEE reviews the environmental impacts associated with the replacement of the bridges and the crossing and is based on field inspections and secondary data.
+4. The IEE reviews the environmental impacts associated with the replacement of the crossings or bridges and the re-erection of the Bailey bridges in rural locations.
+The IEE is based on field inspections and secondary data.
 Public consultation was also undertaken at central, provincial, district and community level.
-The corridor in which the bridges will be reconstructed is already highly disturbed and no significant vegetation, primary forest or conservation areas will be affected.
-There are 98,200 persons living along the highway who will benefit from the replacement of the bridges.
+The bridge corridor in which all work will be undertaken is already highly disturbed by the road and no significant vegetation, primary forest or conservation areas will be affected by the reconstruction of the bridges.
+There are 228,000 persons living along the highway who will continue to benefit from the replacement of the bridges.
+Greater community benefits will apply to these communities who will now enjoy regular all weather access to their villages while the re-erection of the bridges in new previously unbridged sites will bring even greater social benefits.
 No cultural or heritage sites will be affected.

-The main environmental issues are construction related impacts all of which can be satisfactorily managed through the application of the EMP by the contractor.
-Temporary access requirements will need to be arranged for the construction sites and small areas of customary land will need to be acquired at the bridge site.
-Land acquisition is addressed by the Resettlement Plan which will be implemented by the PNG Department of Lands.
+5. For both replacement and re-erection of the bridges the main issues are construction related impacts all of which can be satisfactorily managed through the application of the EMP by the contractor.
+Temporary access requirements will need to be arranged for the construction sites and small areas of customary land will need to be acquired as most bridge sites have not been formally located within an already acquired corridor.
+Land acquisition will be addressed by the Resettlement Plan which will be implemented by the PNG Department of Lands.

-Pre-construction requirements mainly concern the preparation of the EMP as a contractual document.
-Construction of bridges on the Ramu Highway will be let as one combined contract.
-The contract will cover both bridge replacement and re-erection of Bailey bridges in new locations that will be selected by the DoW.
-Construction activities will be localised at the bridge site and construction of the bridge and the re-erection of the old Bailey bridge is expected to be completed within the contract period of 2-3 years.
-The main issue that has been identified in the IEE is increased turbidity that will arise from vehicles using any temporary crossings and to a lesser extent work within and alongside the stream channel to construct the bridge foundations.
-Turbidity will be increased for a short period, though this is of little consequence as there are few communities living immediately downstream of the bridge who will be affected.
+6. Pre-construction requirements mainly concern the preparation of the EMP as a contractual document.
+Construction is expected to be let as one contract which will cover bridge or crossing replacement and re-erection of Bailey bridges.
+Activities will be localised at the bridge sites and the erection of all new bridges and re-erection of the old Bailey bridges are expected to be completed within 2-3 years.
+The main issue that has been identified in the IEE is work in the stream channel to construct the bridge foundations where turbidity will be increased for a short period.
+This is of little consequence unless the channel is significantly and unseasonally disturbed which may affect communities immediately downstream of the construction site.
 All other construction impacts are of a routine nature and can be effectively addressed by the EMP.
-Before commencing work the contractor will prepare a Contractors Environmental Management Plan (CEMP).
-The contract will specify that unskilled labour are to be hired from the local community during construction.
+Before commencing work the contractor will prepare a Contractors

+Environmental Management Plan (CEMP).
+The contract will specify that unskilled labour are to be preferentially hired from the local community during construction.